thektan/cs157b-olap-gui/README.md

 *Group Project for CS 157B, Spring 2014*

-An interactive GUI application to perform OLAP operations on the givens grocery database.
+An interactive GUI application to perform OLAP operations on the given grocery database.